 Jewellery Care & FAQ

-Our favourite jewellery cleaner can be made at home with Sunlight Dishwashing Detergent and baking soda.
+Our favourite silver cleaner can be made at home with Sunlight dishwashing detergent and baking soda.

 Combine equal parts of Sunlight and baking soda to make a paste.
-Gently rub the paste on your Pamela Lauz Jewellery piece.
+Gently rub the paste on your silver piece.
 Use a soft-bristle toothbrush to access small corners.
 Avoid contact with gemstones and pearls.
-Rinse in cold water.
+Rinse in warm water.
 Dry immediately as sterling silver tarnishes when humid.

 This works wonders on both polished and textured surfaces.
 Try it today and make your jewellery look new again!